winnetkard/rewardsAPI/README.md

     { "points": ### }

     If you're succesfully able to spend points, the server will send a list of points that were deducted from each payer.

+    "points" need to be an integer (this can be changed)

     Please look at Spend.rest in rewardsAPI/requests for a specific example.